ahmedelsharkawy99/Multi-mart-E-Commerce/README.md

 # Multi-mart-E-Commerce Website Readme

-This readme provides an overview of the e-commerce website built using React.js, Firebase, Remix Icons, React Router, Redux, Bootstrap, Framer Motion, React Toastify, and PayPal for checkout.
+This readme provides an overview of the e-commerce website built using React.js, Firebase, React Router, Redux, Bootstrap, Framer Motion, React Toastify, and PayPal for checkout.

 Live Demo: https://maltimart-ecommerce-two.vercel.app/